Add pecans to your meals to eat better and fight dementia. Discover three great ways pecans help your brain-boosting diet.

 Nuts are a part of most universally accepted balanced diets, such as the “Mediterranean Diet,” which includes fish, poultry, vegetables, fresh and dried fruit, nuts, grains, olives and olive oil.

 Pecans make a great addition to every meal.
-Add them to your morning oatmeal or yogurt, substitute pecans for croutons in lunchtime salads for a flavorful crunch (see recipe), or use ground pecans with the seasoning of your choice as delicious breading for meat or fish supper dishes.
+Add them to your morning oatmeal or yogurt, substitute pecans for croutons in lunchtime salads for a flavorful crunch (see our Pecan Salad with Avocado Grapefruit Vinaigrette recipe), or use ground pecans with the seasoning of your choice as delicious breading for meat or fish supper dishes.
 Any way you chop them, pecans are a tasty addition to just about every recipe!

-Antioxidants are well-established promoters of brain health and Alzheimer's prevention.
-To highlight the antioxidant power of pecans, The Georgia Pecan Commission came up with a creative name when they dubbed pecans the “AntioxiNUT”.
-This was to bring out that pecans are the most antioxidant-rich tree nut.
+Antioxidants are well-established promoters of brain health and Alzheimer’s prevention.
+To highlight the antioxidant power of pecans, pecans have been nicknamed the “AntioxiNUT”, as they are the most antioxidant-rich tree nut.
 They rank in the top 15 highest antioxidant capacity foods.

 Many brands of pecans have received the American Heart Association’s Heart Check-mark signifying heart healthy status.These include Fisher Pecans and San Saba Pecans.